SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 ### Accuracy

-Check accuracy by running the network through 100 batches at a time.
+We then evaluate the accuracy on 100 batches through the entire network at a time.
-Use the `classify` function created above

 ```julia
 function accuracy(model,data; n_batches=100)